Get in Touch with Us

 Q: Should my employee be treated with antivirals?

 A: Treatment decisions should be between the employee and his/her healthcare provider.
 Antiviral treatment is only recommended for people at high risk of flu complications for hospitalization.
 In studies, antiviral treatment only shortens the duration of the illness by about 1/2 day.

 Q: If my employee wants to see a medical provider, where can I send them?

-A: We do encourage patients to contact their Primary Care Provider’s office first, whenever feasible.
-Often their Primary Care Provider can see them or advise them over the phone.
+A: We do encourage patients to contact their PCP’s office first, whenever feasible.
+Often their PCP can see them or advise them over the phone.
 Occupational Health offers walk-in visits at our Faculty/Staff Express Care, 7:30am – 2:00pm, M-F, and we also see employees for scheduled sick visits at our main clinic at 6:40 Medical Arts.
 Employees can call 6-0955 for assistance.

 Q: Can my employee get a sick note from OHC?